 Vintage fuzzy psychedelic sounds from Senegal

-After all these years Dieuf-Dieul de Thiès still sound futuristic.
+After all this years Dieuf-Dieul de Thiès still sounds futuristic.
 This is Senegalese music at its best!

 Dieuf-Dieul de Thiès only existed for a short while.
 First they recorded 3 tracks in 1980, then one year later they recorded 12 further tracks to release as a cassette.
-However, the producers of that period didn’t want to invest in a group from Thiès, due to the monopoly from Dakar.
-As a result: the lifespan of Dieuf-Dieul ended abruptly in 1982, without ever releasing their promising LP, which had already been recorded.
-In 2013, the small label Teranga Beat released the first volume of Dieuf-Dieul’s recordings.
-In spring 2015 Volume 2 will be released.
-Together with that, Dieuf-Dieul are back together after 32 years, preparing for their first international tour!
+But the producers of that period didn’t want to invest in a group from Thiès, due to the monopoly from Dakar.
+So the lifespan of the band ended abruptly in 1982, without ever releasing their promising LP, which had already been recorded.

 In 2013 the small label Teranga Beat released the first volume of Dieuf-Dieul’s recordings.
 In spring 2015 Volume 2 followed.
 In 2017 the group toured Europe for the first time, during which they played successful gigs at places like Paradiso (Amsterdam) and Afrikafestival Hertme.

 A new record will be released on the renowned French label Buda Musique.